-- All forms of dishonesty including cheating, plagiarism, forgery, and intent to defraud through alteration or falsification, misuse of College documents; - Furnishing false information to any College official, faculty member or office; - Theft, deliberate destruction, damage, misuse, or abuse of College property or the property of private individuals associated with the College; - Inappropriate or profane behavior that causes a disruption of teaching, research, administration, disciplinary proceedings, or other College activities; - The use of alcoholic beverages or controlled substances on College property or clinical/ externship sites, including the purchase, consumption or possession or sale of such items; - The use of any tobacco products in College buildings and eating or drinking in hallways, classrooms or any area, other than those designated for such purpose; - Failure to comply with College officials acting within the scope of their employment responsibilities; - Bringing animals onto College property.
-No animals are allowed on the premises unless they are assisting the physically impaired or are being used as classroom subjects; - Bringing children into College teaching areas.
-The College does not provide childcare facilities and cannot be responsible for their health, safety or security;

-- Failure to comply with all emergency evacuation procedures, disregarding safety practices, tampering with fire protection equipment, or violation of any other health and safety rules or regulations; - Failure to comply with any regulation not contained within official College publications but announced as administrative policy by a College official or other person authorized by the Executive Director of the campus; - Bringing dangerous items such as explosives, firearms, chemical or biological agents, other weapons, whether concealed or exposed onto College property; - Violence or threats of violence towards persons or property of students, faculty, staff or the College; - Inappropriate use of social media that negatively impacts the College, its staff or students; - Improper use of e-mail and internet access; and - Failure to comply with federal software and piracy statutes forbidding the copying of licensed computer programs. - Failure to comply with the student dress cod
+- All forms of dishonesty including cheating, plagiarism, forgery, and intent to defraud through alteration or falsification, misuse of College documents; - Furnishing false information to any College official, faculty member or office; - Theft, deliberate destruction, damage, misuse, or abuse of College property or the property of private individuals associated with the College; - Inappropriate or profane behavior that causes a disruption of teaching, research, administration, disciplinary proceedings, or other College activities; - The use of alcoholic beverages or controlled substances on College property or clinical/ externship sites, including the purchase, consumption or possession or sale of such items; - The use of any tobacco products or electronic nicotine delivery services (vaping devices) and eating or drinking in unauthorized areas; - Failure to comply with College officials acting within the scope of their employment responsibilities; - Bringing animals onto College property.
+No animals are allowed on the premises unless they are assisting the physically impaired or are being used as classroom subjects; - Bringing children into College teaching areas and leaving children unattended on campus.
+The College does not provide childcare facilities and cannot be responsible for their health, safety or security; - Failure to comply with all emergency evacuation procedures, disregarding safety practices, tampering with fire protection equipment, or violation of any other health and safety rules or regulations; - Failure to comply with any regulation not contained within official College publications but announced as administrative policy by a College official or other person authorized by the Executive Director of the campus; - Bringing dangerous items such as explosives, firearms, chemical or biological agents, other weapons, whether concealed or exposed onto College property; - Violence or threats of violence towards persons or property of students, faculty, staff or the College; - Inappropriate use of social media that negatively impacts the College, its staff or students; - Improper use of e-mail and internet access; - Failure to comply with federal software and piracy statutes forbidding the copying of licensed computer programs; - Failure to comply with the student dress code.